 The quiet sandy stretch is devoid of amenities, but what it lacks in amenities, it makes up for in serenity!
 Just plan to bring everything you need when you visit.
 Unarguably one of the best beaches on the Big Island of Hawaii for those who wish to escape the crowds, Makalawena is an absolute must-see!

 A bizarre and beautiful natural marvel, Papakolea is one of the only four green sand beaches in the world!
-Its distinctive coloring from olivine, fine green sand produced by the breaking down of the surrounding cinder cone, this is one breathtaking beach you shouldn’t miss on your Hawaiian vacation.
+With its distinctive coloring from olivine, fine green sand produced by the breaking down of the surrounding cinder cone, this is one breathtaking beach you shouldn’t miss on your Hawaiian vacation.

 Sure, getting to this remote beach near the southern tip of the island is a bit of a trek, but your efforts will be rewarded with stunning vistas of turquoise waters juxtaposed with green-flecked sand.
 Lounge on the shore and enjoy the scenery.
 Or wade into the waters.
 Swim only if the waters are calm.